How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 Peter Aldous

-The Waveney MP called for Mr Johnson to go four months ago, and explained the Sue Gray report has only reaffirmed his view.
+The Waveney MP called for Mr Johnson to go four months ago, and explained the Sue Gray report had only reaffirmed his view.

 "I am afraid it really did confirm the view I had expressed earlier – and that remains the situation now."